flyteorg/flyte/rsts/concepts/data_management.rst

 complex, large objects are offloaded and the `Metadata` simply stores a reference to this object.
 In the above example `m,n` are inlined while
 `o` and the output `pd.DataFrame` are offloaded to an object store and reference is captured in the metadata.

 Flytekit TypeTransformers make it possible to use these objects as if they are available locally - providing a feeling of persistent file handles.
-But, the Flyte only deals with the references.
+But, Flyte backend only deals with the references.

 Thus, primitive data types and references to large objects is called the Metadata - `Meta input` or `meta output` and the actual large object is called the `Raw data`.